DiscoBroccoli/logistic-regression-and-naive-Bayes-from-Scratch/README.md

 Completed for COMP 551 - Applied Machine Learning

+## Accomplishments
+- Data Visualization and implementation of different classification models to determine which is the best for each Data Set.
+- Learnt object-oriented programming and best practices.

 ## Data Exploration Analysis

 In this phase the data are cleaned.
 One-hot encoding is applied using pandas get_dummies method, the continuous data are standardized, other features in adult dataset has been remaped into binary ('rich' higher or lower than 50K salary, 'sex' {'Male': 1, 'Female': 0}), and finally the training and test are split.
 The files are located in dataset folder.